DTC: Deep Tracking Control: Materials and Methods

 \subsubsection{Regularization}

 To ensure that the robot walks smoothly, we employ two different penalty terms enforcing complementary constraints.
 The first term, $r_{r1} = -\sum_i |\vec {v}^T_i \vec f_i|$, discourages foot-scuffing and end-effector collisions by penalizing power measured at the feet.
 The second term, $r_{r2} = -\sum_i (\dot {\vec {q}}^T_i \vec \tau_i)^2$, penalizes joint power to prevent arbitrary motions, especially during the swing phase.
-Other regularization terms are stated in the supplementary section S3.
+Other regularization terms are stated in \highlight{the supplementary methods (section ``Implementation Details'')}.